 I post these materials in this website for any potential audiences.
 If any readers would like to pass any of these materials or use for any purposes beside educating themselves, please contact me by email directly.

-The articles written in English have blue links.
-The articles written in Thai have red links.
+The articles written in English have blue links or blue table cells.
+The articles written in Thai have red links or red table cells.

-Here are my teaching materials while I was a lecturer in Chulalongkorn University.
+Here are my teaching materials while I was a lecturer in Chulalongkorn University and Texas Tech University.

 This course covers basic statistics useful in psychological research, including descriptive statistics, probability, parameter estimation, mean comparison, correlation, regression, ANOVA, and chi-square statistics.
 See more details here.

 This course covers basic principles of psychological testing and measurement, including basic statsitics, scaling, test construction, reliability, validity, item analysis, and test utility.
 See more details here.

 This course covers basic software knowledge for studying in psychology.
 I taught how to browse internet efficiently, how to search for psychology articles databased (e.g., PSYCinfo), how to use MS Word, Excel, and PowerPoint, how to use Acrobat Professional, how to use SPSS for data management and basic statistics, and how to write an academic report in psychology.
 See more details here.

 This course covers basic knowledge for structural equation modeling.
 I have some notes that I used when I was a lab instructor.
 See more details here.